 Brands that focus on voice search optimization are likely to see an enormous increase in site traffic over the coming years.
 Voice search optimization upgrades your website content to make it more likely to appear in featured snippets, meaning your result could be the one that the assistant reads to the consumer when they’re searching for a product.

-5. More Robots and Autonomous Vehicles in Order Fulfillment
+5. Autonomous Order Fulfillment

 Brands like UPS and Walmart have been testing autonomous fulfillment since before the pandemic.
 With the pandemic and a preference for less human contact, robots and self-driving delivery systems are now taking center stage in order fulfillment.
-These companies now have the chance to showcase what they’ve developed behind the scenes.

 In addition to autonomous delivery, more contactless delivery models are also becoming more common.
 For example, consumers are gradually opting for curbside pickup, a delivery option where customers order online and pick up their delivery at a designated location, usually at the curbside of the store.
-Technology makes perfect sense in these situations specifically.

-For one of the most recent trends in retail, manufacturers are starting to partner with social media influencers to sell directly to consumers.
+One of the most recent merchandising trends in retail, manufacturers are starting to partner with social media influencers to sell directly to consumers.
 Selling directly to consumers benefits both the consumer and the manufacturer.
 On one hand, the consumer benefits from buying at the best price and getting personalized products and services from the manufacturer.

 On the other hand, the manufacturer engages directly with the consumer and enjoys greater control of the market.
 Also, manufacturers have the benefits of demand-driven production, enabling them to maximize production efficiency and gain real data on consumer behavior and interaction with their product.

 This development affects both online shops and offline retail outlets.
 Moving ahead, we may see more manufacturer-consumer transactions, affecting wholesalers and retailers.
 To fight back and remain profitable, retailers must improve their in-person customer experience and increase their focus on helping their customers get the products they want, when they want them and how they want them.

-7. Growth in Same-Day Delivery
+7. Same-Day Delivery Options

 Consumers want their products delivered as soon as possible.
 That’s especially true now that Amazon has perfected the next-day and two-day delivery shipping model.
-In fact, 88% of customers will pay extra for same-day delivery.
-This increased desire for instant order fulfillment has led to an expansion in the order fulfillment industry.
+In fact, 46% of customers say they would pay extra for same-day delivery.
+Meanwhile, 92% of consumers say that free delivery influences their decision to purchase.
+Lots of companies, like Uber Eats, Uber Connect and Instacart, are adjusting to this shift to help retailers satisfy their customers.

 8. Expanded Order Fulfillment Options